 This methods permits specifying a desired gap between left and right rhythm points of glyphs.
 The bearings indicated by the gap is also snapped to grid in such a manner that the advance of the glyphs is a multiple of the snap value.
 The snap-gap method relies on automatically detected rhythm points, if the rhythm point detection works poorly with your font, or you want to override spacing decisions, one can insert one’s own rhythm points by clicking within the x-height of the glyph to change in the preview; rhythm point overrides are saved in the individual glyph ﬁles.
 Clicking below the x-height of a glyph removes custom overrides; clicking above it inserts a single rhythm point to be used for both left and right sides of the glyphs.

 LeMo is a ﬁrst step towards the automation of type design processes, based on the underlying models for grapheme systems.
-Sliders can be used for parametrized altering the letterforms.
-Modiﬁed letters can be saved in the BE and IK formats and further processed in the included glyph editor, or with DTL Bezier- and IkarusMaster (Light, see DTL FontTools web site), or exported as EPS and SVG ﬁles.
-The development of LeMo is part of my PhD research, as described on this site’s home page.
+Sliders can be used for the parametrized altering of the letterforms.
+The modiﬁed letters can be saved in the BE format and further processed in the included sophisticated glyph editor, and exported as OpenType CFF and TTF, and also UFO font ﬁles.
+BE ﬁles can be imported in LeMo V5.
+The development of LeMo was part of my PhD research, as described on this site’s homepage.

 The LetterModeller (LeMo) application is also a research tool for investigating (the relation between) grapheme systems, harmonic systems (subdivided in harmonic models), proportional systems (subdivided in proportional models), relational systems, and rhythmic systems (see also: 1.1.1 Notes on systems and models).
 It focuses on the grapheme systems capital, book-hand minuscule, and cursive minuscule (not built-in yet) in use since the Italian Renaissance, and the morphologically related book-hand minuscules from the late Middle Ages (textura and rotunda, to be precise).
 The current version of LeMo does not support the ﬂexible pointed pen, but this is a matter of time.